-Very high blood pressure can cause headaches, vision problems, nausea, and vomiting.
+Very high blood pressure can cause severe headaches and vision problems.
 These symptoms can also be caused by dangerously high blood pressure called malignant high blood pressure .
 It may also be called a hypertensive crisis or hypertensive emergency.
 Malignant high blood pressure is a medical emergency.

 How is high blood pressure diagnosed?

 Most people find out that they have high blood pressure during a routine doctor visit.
-For your doctor to confirm that you have high blood pressure, your blood pressure must be at least 140/90 on three or more separate occasions.
-It is usually measured 1 to 2 weeks apart.
+For your doctor to confirm that you have high blood pressure, your blood pressure must be at least 140/90 on two separate occasions.
+It is usually measured 1 to 4 weeks apart.